beeb/beeb-li/src/lib/posts/diff-testing-solidity-rust-foundry.md

 coverAlt: "A picture of molten metal exiting the spout of a foundry into a vat"
 excerpt: >
   Differential testing allows to compare implementations and is especially useful in Solidity, where optimizations are frequently made by replacing code with low-level YUL instructions.
-By leverage the fast startup times and low footprint of Rust binaries via FFI, Foundry allows to efficiently integrate diff testing in Solidity projects.
+By leveraging the fast startup times and low footprint of Rust binaries via FFI, Foundry allows to efficiently integrate diff testing in Solidity projects.
 ---